CMSgov/BenefitAssist/README.md

 ## Running Code:
 * Start the node server.
-Should start node running on port 3000.
+These steps should start node running on port 3000.
     * cd server
     * node app
 * Fire it up with a POST command (content type MUST BE application/json)